- All

 Is it OK to sleep in hearing aids?

-It is recommended that you do not wear hearing aids to bed for a number of reasons.
+It is recommended that you do not wear hearing aids to bed for several reasons.
 It is important that your ear takes a break from your hearing aid.
 This will give your ear canal the opportunity to air out.
-Additionally by removing your hearing aid overnight and leaving the battery door open, your hearing aid will dry out and also extend the lifetime of the battery.
-Alternatively, if you have a hearing aid dehumidifier, simply remove your hearing aid batteries and place the hearing aids in this container to dry them out overnight.
+Additionally, by removing your hearing aid overnight and leaving the battery door open, your hearing aid will dry out and will also help extend the lifetime of the battery.
+Alternatively, if you have a hearing aid dehumidifier, simply remove your hearing aid batteries, and place the hearing aids in this container to dry them out overnight.

 How should hearing aid batteries be stored?